Computing at Imperial

 The third year is made up mostly of optional elective modules, allowing you to specialise in those topics that are of interest to you, or, if you are enrolled on the MEng, which are core to your specialism.

-You will also undertake a major group project, which will exercise your ability to work as part of a larger software development team.
+You will also have the opportunity to undertake a major group project, which will exercise your ability to work as part of a larger software development team.
 This may also involve working with an industrial partner, as many of the group projects are proposed by our industry collaborators.

 If you are enrolled on a BEng degree then you will also undertake a major individual project (see below).